gramineproject/graphene/Documentation/manpages/gsc.rst

 Depending on the use case, a Docker container may execute multiple applications.
 The Docker image defines the entrypoint application which could fork additional applications.
-A common patter in Docker images is an entrypoint shell script which calls the intended application.
+A common pattern in Docker images is an entrypoint shell script which calls the intended application.

 To support these constructs, ``gsc`` allows to specify chains of applications.